-Applications are open from August 2nd 2021 until January 28th 2022.
+Applications are open from August 1st 2023 until January 19th 2024.
 We recommend that you start and finalise your application as soon as possible, to avoid any last-minute inconvenience that would invalidate your application.

-After registration, eligible applicants will be invited to complete the full application before the 7th February 2022.
+After registration, eligible applicants will be invited to complete the full application before the 2nd of February 2023.

-If your written application is successful, you will be invited to the Ashinaga Assessment in April 2022, where we will conduct individual interviews and set an examination to better understand your academic abilities and career goals in sub-Saharan Africa.
+If your written application is successful, you will be invited to the Ashinaga Assessment in late March/early April 2024, where we will conduct individual interviews and set an examination to better understand your academic abilities and career goals in sub-Saharan Africa.
 You must bring all original academic documents and identification documents to the interview.
 Failure to do so may result in dismissal from the application process.